dlepex/typeinst/README.md

 # __Typeinst__
-Typeinst is a tool to automate the creation of concrete types ("type instances") based generic/template types.
+Typeinst is a tool to automate the creation of concrete types ("type instances") from generic/"template" types.

 Typeinst uses the special fake struct declaration (DSL-struct, for brevity)  as the description of what types should be generated:
 ```go